stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 the teeth of a raw and piercing gale; and when I despatched a message of protest against further hazards, Lake replied curtly that his new specimens made any hazard worth taking.
-I saw that his excitement had reached the point of mutiny, and that I could do nothing to check this headlong risk of the whole expedition&rsquo;s success; but it was appalling to think of his plunging deeper and deeper into that treacherous and sinister white immensity of tempests and unfathomed mysteries which stretched off for some 1500 miles to the half-known, half-suspected coast-line of Queen Mary and Knox Lands.
+I saw that his excitement had reached the point of mutiny, and that I could do nothing to check this headlong risk of the whole expedition's success; but it was appalling to think of his plunging deeper and deeper into that treacherous and sinister white immensity of tempests and unfathomed mysteries which stretched off for some 1500 miles to the half-known, half-suspected coast-line of Queen Mary and Knox Lands.

-  Then, in about an hour and a half more, came that doubly excited message from Lake&rsquo;s moving plane which almost reversed my sentiments and made me wish I had accompanied the party.
+  Then, in about an hour and a half more, came that doubly excited message from Lake's moving plane which almost reversed my sentiments and made me wish I had accompanied the party.

-    &ldquo;10:05 P.M.
+     "10:05 P.M.
 On the wing.
 After snowstorm, have spied mountain-range ahead higher than any hitherto seen.
 May equal Himalayas allowing for height of plateau.
 Probable Latitude 76&deg; 15&prime;, Longitude 113&deg; 10&prime; E. Reaches far as can see to right and left.
 Suspicion of two smoking cones.
 All peaks black and bare of snow.
-Gale blowing off them impedes navigation.&rdquo;
+Gale blowing off them impedes navigation. "

   After that Pabodie, the men, and I hung breathlessly over the receiver.
 Thought of this titanic mountain rampart 700 miles away inflamed our deepest sense of adventure; and we rejoiced that our expedition, if not ourselves personally, had been its discoverers.
 In half an hour Lake called us again.

-    &ldquo;Moulton&rsquo;s plane forced down on plateau in foothills, but nobody hurt and perhaps can repair.
+     "Moulton's plane forced down on plateau in foothills, but nobody hurt and perhaps can repair.
 Shall transfer essentials to other three for return or further moves if necessary, but no more heavy plane travel needed just now.
 Mountains surpass anything in imagination.
-Am going up scouting in Carroll&rsquo;s plane, with all weight out.
-You can&rsquo;t imagine anything like this.
+Am going up scouting in Carroll's plane, with all weight out.
+You can't imagine anything like this.
 Highest peaks must go over 35,000 feet.
 Everest out of the running.
 Atwood to work out height with theodolite while Carroll and I go up.
 Probably wrong about cones, for formations look stratified.
 Possibly pre-Cambrian slate with other strata mixed in.
-Queer skyline effects&mdash;regular sections of cubes clinging to highest peaks.
+Queer skyline effects--regular sections of cubes clinging to highest peaks.
 Whole thing marvellous in red-gold light of low sun.
 Like land of mystery in a dream or gateway to forbidden world of untrodden wonder.
-Wish you were here to study.&rdquo;
+Wish you were here to study. "

   Though it was technically sleeping-time, not one of us listeners thought for a moment of retiring.
 It must have been a good deal the same at McMurdo Sound, where the supply cache and the   Arkham   were also getting the messages; for Capt.
 Douglas gave out a call congratulating everybody on the important find, and Sherman, the cache operator, seconded his sentiments.
-We were sorry, of course, about the damaged a&euml;roplane; but hoped it could be easily mended.
+We were sorry, of course, about the damaged aëroplane; but hoped it could be easily mended.
 Then, at 11 P.M., came another call from Lake.

-    &ldquo;Up with Carroll over highest foothills.
-Don&rsquo;t dare try really tall peaks in present weather, but shall later.
+     "Up with Carroll over highest foothills.
+Don't dare try really tall peaks in present weather, but shall later.
 Frightful work climbing, and hard going at this altitude, but worth it.
-Great range fairly solid, hence can&rsquo;t get any glimpses beyond.
+Great range fairly solid, hence can't get any glimpses beyond.
 Main summits exceed Himalayas, and very queer.
 Range looks like pre-Cambrian slate, with plain signs of many other upheaved strata.
 Was wrong about volcanism.
 Goes farther in either direction than we can see.
 Swept clear of snow above about 21,000 feet.
 Odd formations on slopes of highest mountains.
-Great low square blocks with exactly vertical sides, and rectangular lines of low vertical ramparts, like the old Asian castles clinging to steep mountains in Roerich&rsquo;s paintings.
+Great low square blocks with exactly vertical sides, and rectangular lines of low vertical ramparts, like the old Asian castles clinging to steep mountains in Roerich's paintings.
 Impressive from distance.
 Flew close to some, and Carroll thought they were formed of smaller separate pieces, but that is probably weathering.
 Most edges crumbled and rounded off as if exposed to storms and climate changes for millions of years.
 Parts, especially upper